-The procedure applied by the housing authority for Choice Based Lettings will be as set out in Sections 6 - 11 of the Social Housing Allocation Regulations 2011.
-In accordance with Regulation 12 (4), a refusal of an offer made under CBL shall not constitute a refusal as per Section (F)(i) below.
-In accordance with Regulation 10(1), where an applicant refuses a reasonable offer of a CBL, the household cannot bid for another CBL dwelling for 1 year.'
+The procedure applied by the Council for Choice Based Lettings will be as set out in Regulations 6 - 11 of the Social Housing Allocation Regulations 2011.
+In accordance with Regulation 12 (4) of those Regulations, a refusal of an offer made under CBL shall not constitute a refusal as per Section (F)(i) below.
+In accordance with Regulation 10(1) of those Regulations, where an applicant refuses a reasonable offer of a CBL, the household cannot bid for another CBL dwelling for 1 year.

-In relation to the letting of Unsold Affordable Dwellings, the Council may have regard to the current financial circumstances of the household in prioritizing allocations.
+In relation to the letting of Unsold Affordable Dwellings, the Council may have regard to the current financial circumstances of the household in prioritising allocations.